contentauth/c2pa-rs/README.md

 NOTE: The current release includes a new API that replaces old methods of reading and writing C2PA data, which are deprecated.
 See the [release notes](docs/release-notes.md) for more information.

+### Rust language requirement (MSRV)

+The `c2pa` crate requires Rust version 1.81.0 or newer.
+When a newer version of Rust becomes required, a new minor (0.x.0) version of this crate will be released.

 ### Contributions and feedback

 We welcome contributions to this project.
 For information on contributing, providing feedback, and about ongoing work, see [Contributing](https://github.com/contentauth/c2pa-rs/blob/main/CONTRIBUTING.md).
 For additional information on nightly builds and testing, see [Contributing to the project](docs/project-contributions.md).